Anthony Meyer

 Select Publications

-“Organizar cosas en orden: Categorías coloniales, manufactura y religión nahua.”
+“Organizar cosas: Categorías coloniales, manufactura y religión nahua.”
 In XLV Coloquio Internacional de Historia del Arte: Epistemologías situadas, edited by Mónica Amieva.
 México, D.F.: Instituto de Investigaciones Estéticas, Universidad Nacional de Autónoma.
 In press (expected 2025).

 “Stony Bundles and Precious Wrappings: The Making of Patio Crosses in Sixteenth-Century New Spain.”
 In Conversion Machines: Apparatus, Artifice, Body, edited by Bronwen Wilson and Paul Yachnin, 76-109.
 Edinburgh, UK: Edinburgh University Press, 2023.